joeytwiddle/significant-white-space/README.md

 - Added `unwrapParenthesesForCommands`, which can remove the `(...)` parentheses around `if` and `while` conditions, and reintroduce them on curling.
 (You can set the list of keywords you want this to work on, or just empty it.
 (Personally I find the visual effect of `(...)` symbols useful if I have no syntax highlighting for the given language, but redundant if branch statements already stand out by colour.)

 - Multi-line expressions are now possible, by appending `\` in sws files to suppress semicolon injection for that line.

+- Refactored.
+Curl and decurl now possible on anything which implements SWSInput / SWSOutput.
+This allowed us to compile a library for Javascript.

 ## New multi-line support